 You must document the details of the personal data you hold: –

 - Are you in compliance with the GDPR’s accountability system?

 THE VALUE OF TRAINING

-Dedicated training courses and schemes can deliver targeted, practical experience to Users in the tools they use daily.
-Through this training, they can gain the knowledge and confidence they need to use such applications effectively.
-This can drive improved communication, collaboration and business information analysis.
-Most importantly, though, it can lead to data security best practice.
-Users that are familiar and adept with the tools they are working with are far less likely to make mistakes.
+Dedicated training courses and schemes deliver targeted, practical experience to Users via the tools they use daily.
+With training, Users gain the knowledge and confidence they need to use such applications effectively.
+This drives improved communication, collaboration and business information analysis.
+Most importantly, though, it will lead to data security best practice.
+Users familiar with the tools they are working with, are less likely to make mistakes.

-Organisations found in breach of the GDPR will face regulatory sanctions and reputational damage, at a minimum.
-The scale at which these changes are coming and the fines that come with them is monumental.
-Large organisations could suffer a massive setback if they were to be fined 4% of their annual income.
-But for SMEs, the potential thread of a regulatory fine may be enough to shut them down for good.
-Organisations should, therefore, seek potential managed service and Cloud providers to assess their situation regarding GDPR compliance.
+Companies in breach of the GDPR face regulatory sanctions and reputational damage, at a minimum.
+The scale at which changes are coming – and the fines that come with them – is monumental.
+Large organisations would suffer a massive setback if fined 4% of their annual income.
+But, for SMEs, the potential threat of a regulatory fine may be enough to shut them down for good.
+Organisations should, therefore, seek potential Managed Service and Cloud providers to assess their situation regarding GDPR compliance.